The late ’60s cult classic and influential suedehead movie Bronco Bullfrog gets appraised by The Scenester, courtesy of a big-screen outing.

 Released with subtitles in the USA, this film opened in the UK in 1970 to positive reviews, but was pulled from its Cameo Poly showcase 18 days later, to accommodate ‘The Three Sisters’.
 Sam Shepherd organised a ‘demo’ in response, together with about 200 young East Enders, chanting and jeering as the then 20 year old Princess Anne arrived to see the Laurence Olivier film.
 The Princess Royal would later accept Sam’s invitation to see ‘Bronco Bullfrog’ at the Mile End ABC.

-Bronco Bullfrog is now available on DVD and Blu-ray.
-More details here.
+Update: Bronco Bullfrog is now available on DVD and Blu-ray.
+The Blu-ray is something of a bargain right now, selling for £8.99 at Amazon.